smcclatchy/results-reproducibility/episodes/introduction.Rmd

 samples (mice), but only one replication of each treatment.
 There is no valid way to compare treatments as a result.
 There is no way to separate the treatment effect from the day-to-day differences in environment, equipment setup, personnel, and other extraneous variables.
+This is an example of study design flaws that decrease reproducibility.
+It can be remedied with training about batch effects.

 :::::::::::::::::::::::::::::::::